sk8terboyz/react-charts/README.md

 This web application was created making use of libraries such as: ReactJS, Recharts, & Jquery.

+## Current Status

+Currently this site is non-functional because I didn't fully realize how to implement Puppeteer into this.
+I made the mistake of not creating a backend for this site, so all of the work is primarily in the front-end portion.
+Due to this, trying to implement Puppeteer broke the webpage because it is meant for the backend portion.
+I am rectifying this issue by removing the Puppeteer portion and moving onto a new webpage that is created with a front-end and back-end setup properly.

 ## Charts Displayed W/ Recharts

 ### Line Chart